Surbhi-Kohli/JSModulesAndWebpack/Webpack/7StartingOutRight.md

 ```
 Prefer passing in an object as u might want to pass multiple things to webpack config like test parameters or environment
-variables.Like if u are using it from another build process like gradle or make,u can passin that value and interpolate as follows
+variables.Like if u are using it from another build process like gradle or make,u can pass in that value and interpolate as follows.

 ```
          "scripts":{